Bangor University - North Wales Clinical Psychology Programme

 Your application must include two satisfactory statements of suitability*.

 • One statement of suitability needs to be from a person who can comment on your academic and research abilities.
 This is usually a university lecturer or tutor.
+If your lecturer or tutor is no longer available, explore research/ academic options in your employment role.

 • The other statement of suitability relates to your clinical skills and preferably is provided by the employer or supervisor in your most recent post unless you have only been working with the referee for a relatively short period.
 In that case you could consider asking the person you worked with before and who has known you for a longer period.
+You can explain your choice of the provider of the statement of suitability on the application form.

 Two clinical psychologists assess the statements of suitability.
 If they consider a statement of suitability not to be supportive, they will share their concerns with a larger group of assessors, who will need to agree whether the statement of suitability is considered supportive.
 If not deemed supportive, your application will not proceed.